WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Yini-He/Weekly-Meetings.md

 #### Who did you help this week?

-* write a Vaccinesa strategy in UK and share it with my friends
+* write a vaccine strategy in UK and share it with my friends
+  * KW: Fantastic - super important

 #### Who helped you this week?

 * ST and Kate helped me for the Michaelmas Term monitoring
 * AP and ST helped me to my address proof
-* Anujan introduced his work and showed me around Cambridge
+* AJ introduced his work and showed me around Cambridge

 #### What did you achieve?

 * finished a demo of checklist and coverletter for our RR
 * start to do some exercise (such as yoga and jogging)
+  * KW: Checkout https://www.parkrun.org.uk - lots of places to run 5k together (always at 9am on Saturday mornings)
-* practice writing functions using python（ I'm not very good at this.）
+* practice writing functions using python（I'm not very good at this）
-* made a Vaccines plan for myself
+* made a vaccination plan for myself

 #### What did you struggle with?

-*  debug in pythpon
+*  debug in python

 #### What would you like to work on next week?

 * Work on RR
-* realize an practical ideal using Python
+* analyse a real dataset using Python
+  * KW: Good luck!

 #### Where do you need help from Kirstie?

 * modify my checklist and coverletter demo and refueling together for our RR
+  * KW: Ping me in a GitHub issue (and maybe send me a message in slack) when you're ready for me to review

 _________
 ### Date: 02 October 2019